dhawk/concurrent-pascal-compiler/pic18x-user-guide.md

 # Interrupt Variables

-The include files define a set of all possible interrupt variables for each microcontroller.
-For example a microcontroller that implements TMR3 will have two interrupt variables, one for high priority (2) and one for low priority (1), similar to the following (PIC18F2520):
+The include file defines a set of all possible interrupt variables for a microcontroller.
+For example a microcontroller that implements TMR3 will have two interrupt variables in the include file, one for high priority (2) and one for low priority (1), similar to the following (PIC18F2520):

 ~~~
 var